“As with many other diseases, your risk of breast cancer

 This Links List to third party websites is neither comprehensive nor exhaustive.
 Inclusion on this Links List does not imply endorsement or recommendation.
 Non-inclusion on this Links List does not imply non-endorsement or non-recommendation.
 Third party websites are not under the control of Meno Martha International Menopause Directory.
 Third party websites may contain explicit medical images and/or sexual references.
 Please read Meno Martha International Menopause Directory’s Links Policy before proceeding to a Link.
 Please contact Webmaster if you experience a problem with a Link.New or Updated

-- Mayo Clinic Minute: Does Soy Increase Breast Cancer Risk?
-[17 October 2023] [+ Video Courtesy: Mayo Clinic News Network]
+- Mayo Clinic Minute: Radiation Therapy for Patients With Breast Cancer [21 October 2025] [+ Video Courtesy: Mayo Clinic News Network]

 - About Breast Cancer